ialbert/bio/md/bio-install.md

 # Software installation {#install}

-`bio` works on Linux and Mac copmuters and on Windows with using the Linux Subsystem.
+`bio` works on Linux and Mac computers and on Windows when using the Linux Subsystem.

 ## Prerequisites

 We don't fully automate the dependency installation to give users the option of using the approach they prefer.
 To install the requirements with `conda` write:

-    conda install -c bioconda biopython pysam parasail-python
+    conda install -c bioconda biopython parasail-python

 You may also install the requirements via `pip`:

-    pip install biopython pysam parasail-python
+    pip install biopython parasail-python

 ## Installation